Sivaramasaran2773/DMD-Applications/README.md

 # DMD-Applications
 Explore two dynamic mode decomposition (DMD) applications in this repository:
 1) Foreground and Background separation.
+   You can run the matlab file by giving the input videos of your choice which are available in the above respective folders
 2) Characterization of chemical reactor mixing.
+   You can run the python file by giving the input video beaker.mov which is available in the above respective folders.

 ### Pipeline for Foreground and Background separation: